Oregon Memory Care Facilities

 Find Memory Care in Oregon

-Search 2,000 dementia & Alzheimer's homes
+Search 2,000 dementia, Alzheimer's and assisted living homes

 Oregon is a beautiful state located on the west coast with a variety of things to offer for seniors.
 Along with high quality assisted living centers and independent living communities, Oregon also features a great selection of specialized treatment for varying levels of Alzheimer's via its dementia care facilities.
 When combined with the gorgeous scenery, unique culture, pleasant weather and fair housing costs, Oregon consistently ranks among the top states in the west to live in.